Hot Spinach Dip

 • 1 ½ cups shredded mozzarella cheese divided

-• 5 ounces steamed spinach
+• 5 ounces frozen spinach

 Instructions